-Restricted investments are short-term investments pledged as security for various rental leases or otherwise subject to restricted liquidity, and are recorded at fair market value.
+Restricted investments are short-term investments that have maturities of less than 12 months and pledged as security for various rental leases or otherwise subject to restricted liquidity, and are recorded at fair market value.

 (d) Property and equipment:

 Property and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
 The cost of property and equipment comprises its purchase price and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Depreciation is provided primarily on the declining balance basis at the following annual rates: